3 - Data Types and Basic Commands

 ## [1] "Bart Smith"

-Now we’ll look at basic operations with numeric and integer variables.
-First we’ll create height information for Bart and find out how much he’s grown in height.
+Now we’ll look at basic operations with numeric and integer data.
+First, we’ll create height information for Bart and find out how much he’s grown in height.

-Create a variable for Bart’s height as a piglet: 10
+Create an object for Bart’s height as a piglet: 10

 Check your code